The Simpsons season 19: Nielsen ratings

 The Simpsons ranked 83rd in the seasonal ratings getting a viewership of 7.950 million viewers and an 18–49 Nielsen Rating of 3.8 making it the highest-ranking show from "Animation Domination" right above Family Guy.

-Home media
+DVD release

 On Saturday, July 20, 2019, it was announced by current showrunner Al Jean during the 2019 San Diego Comic-Con panel that the nineteenth season DVD would be released on Tuesday, December 3, 2019, in the United States and Canada by 20th Century Fox Home Entertainment and Walt Disney Studios Home Entertainment, eleven years after it had completed broadcast on television.
 The Season 19 DVD includes 20 episodes and features “collectible Homer Simpson packaging,” Jean said.
 There are also custom menus on every disc, along with commentary on every episode, he added.
 It is the only DVD release of The Simpsons to be released after The Walt Disney Company's acquisition of 21st Century Fox in March 2019.
 Frequent guest animator Bill Plympton designed the box art and menu animations, and is given special thanks for doing so in the booklet.